 Mr. Imran Newaz Khurshid is a certified trainer from Cambridge University of UK, being an instructor there with Cambridge Certificate in Teaching and Learning at Services for Professional Education and Enterprise Development (SPEED).
 He is an Exchange Alumnus of the US State Department; a Program Specialist (as part of Obama’s “Stand with Civil Society” Agenda) at Social Impact 360 empowering US students on entrepreneurship.
 Currently Mr. Imran is a Manager at Junction Bangladesh Ltd. – an enterprise of Dnet, developing the entrepreneurship ecosystem of Bangladesh.

-“Building Resilient Universities Project”
+“Building Resilient Universities Project” (October 7, 2017)

 A team of faculty members from ULAB, visited BRAC University’s Savar campus to conduct a half-day workshop delivering a structured curriculum on the themes of Civic Education, Media Literacy, and Emotional Health, for 25 faculty members from BRAC University.
 This initiative was a part of the partnership agreement signed by ULAB and BRAC University to collaborate under the “Building Resilient Universities Project” (BRUP).
 The project is funded by a prestigious US-based grant, of which, ULAB is the lead implementer.

-CES Event : “Shopper Survey on e-Commerce in Bangladesh” (Jan 2017)
+CES Seminar: “Shopper Survey on E-Commerce in Bangladesh” (January 10, 2017)

 In light of the exciting growth prospects of e-commerce in Bangladesh, the Center for Enterprise & Society (CES) conducted a research study to assess the existing state of perceptions, usage trends and demand among retail shoppers in Bangladesh.
 This event marks the inauguration of this report to industry leaders and stakeholders.

 The report also includes strategic recommendations to address